 How to stop itching after hot tub use

-There are a few ways to try and prevent skin irritation such as hot tub rash, chlorine rash or pseudomonas dermatitis that you might get from sitting in hot tubs or spas that can include:
+There are a few ways to try and prevent skin irritation such as hot tub rash, chlorine rash or pseudomonas dermatitis that you might get from sitting in hot tubs or spas can include:

-- One of the best ways to stop itchy skin is to make sure that when you get out after a soak that you rinse off in a shower and wash your body using some form of mild soap.
+- One of the best ways to stop itchy skin is to make sure that when you get out after a soak you rinse off in a shower and wash your body using some form of mild soap.
 Ideally, you should shower in warm water rather than hot water.

 - Limit your hot tub use and soaking time to perhaps 20 minutes each session.

 - Don’t spend all your time with the jets pointing at just one part of your skin.
 Move around.